 Like a DIY move, some insurance policies won’t cover you for any damage as the result of DIY packing.
 Check your policy carefully to see if it’s the case for you.

 MOVE IN TO YOUR NEW PLACE FRESH

 Packing for a move is dusty, sweaty, tiring work.
 You don’t want to arrive in your new place exhausted, right?
 Start the new chapter of your life fresh and energetic.

-Read more about our packing and unpacking service here.
+Read more about our packing and unpacking service on our website.

 HOW DO YOU MOST EFFICIENTLY PACK FOR A MOVE?

 People ask us how to pack for a move in 3 days.